 The McCune Distinguished Chapter Award is named in honor of Edward H. McCune, Central Missouri ’20.
 Dr. McCune was a Founder and our fourth National President, as well as a physiologist and scholar of history.
 He maintained life-long involvement in Sig Tau and was the author of the Creed and the Code of Conduct.

 The Edward H. McCune Distinguished Chapter Award recognizes the premier chapters in Sig Tau.
 It was first presented in 1966 at the 22nd Grand Conclave.
-Originally the award was given to just one chapter, but in 1967 it began being presented to one recipient, and four runners-up.
+Originally, the award was given to just one chapter, but beginning in 1967 four other chapters were also recognized as the “runners-up” for the prestigious award.

 Early chapter winners were selected by applications and judged by a panel appointed by the Fraternity Board of Directors.
 The applicants documented how their chapter successfully pursued the Principles of Sig Tau.

 The award is now judged by the McCune Metrics Scorecard.
 Using a point-based scale, the scorecard measures chapter performance in academics, finance & operations, recruitment, education & wellness, campus engagement, and community engagement.

-Today, the three top scoring chapters, in a predetermined size category, are recognized as the Edward H. McCune Distinguished Chapters.
+Today, the three top-scoring chapters, in predetermined size categories, are recognized as the Edward H. McCune Distinguished Chapters.